Cleeng/mediastore-sdk/README.md

   { value: "Switch to a different service", key: "service" }
 ];

-const availablePaymentMethodIds = {
-  adyen: 142029029,
-  paypal: 153379135
-};

 <Provider store={store}>
   <MyAccount
     customCancellationReasons={customCancellationReasons}
-    availablePaymentMethodIds={availablePaymentMethodIds}
     skipAvailableDowngradesStep
   />
 </Provider>;
 ```

-**All MyAccount components (PlanDetails, PaymentInfo, UpdateProfile, and all inside) require to be wrapped by the store.**

 **Server-side rendering**
 This component should be rendered in the browser.
 Sample of usage with **NextJS**